jponge/website/_posts/2024-01-30-the-power-of-conventional-commits.md

 There are various ways to achieve this, but I suggest you have a look at [my previous blog on scratchpad branch workflows]({% post_url 2022-03-09-a-workflow-for-experiments-in-git-scratchpad-branches %}).
 The idea is pretty simple:
 - you start making changes in dirty branches where you can commit as often as you want, and use any message as you want, then
-- you eventually extract clean branches with nice, self-contained commits, and while I did not know at the time, conventional commits are a perfect fit to such a workflow.
+- you eventually extract clean branches with nice, self-contained commits, and while I did not know at the time, conventional commits are a perfect fit to such a workflow!

 ## Bonus #1 - How to check pull requests?